Azure/bacc/README.md

 2. For globally unique resource names, use `resourceGroup().id` and `suffix` to generate a `GUID`.
 Never use deployment name.
 3. For nested deployments, use a deployment name suffix generated using `uniqueString(resourceGroup().id, deployment().name, location)`. i.e. always include deployment name in it.

+## Azure Resource Naming Conventions

+We follow the following naming conventions for resources deployed by this project:

+* When creating a deployment, user specifies three things: `prefix`, and optionally, `environment` and `suffixSalt`.
+  `prefix` is an alphanumeric string of length between 5 and 13. `environment` is an optional string of length between 3 and 10 initialized to `dev` if not specified. `suffixSalt` is an optional string of arbitrary length.
+  `suffixSalt` is primarily intended for regression testing, allow us differentiate different deployments.

+* All resources created are deployed in a resource group named `${prefix}-${environment}`.
+If `suffixSalt` is specified, the resource group name is `${prefix}-${uniqueString(suffixSalt)}-${environment}`.
+Thus `suffixSalt` is used to generate a unique suffix for the resource group name.

+* When naming non-globally unique resources, we don't use prefix or suffix.
+The resource-group name already acts as a namespace and hence there's no risk of conflict with existing resources and hence we opt for simplicity and readability.

+* When naming resources that need to be globally unique, a GUID is generated that incorporate prefix, environment, and suffixSalt.

+* When naming nested deployments, the top level creates a unique deployment name suffix as `uniqueString(deployment().name, location, prefix, environment, suffixSalt)`.
+All nested deployments can then simply use a deployment name suffix generated using `uniqueString(deployment().name)`.

 ## License